Plutoberth/SonyHeadphonesClient/README.md

 For the GUI, you need to copy the relevant parts from ImGui.

 For Bluetooth, you need to implement `IBluetoothConnector` for your desired platform.

+## Contact

+I prefer getting contacted via issues on this repository.
+If you have a private question, you may contact me via Twitter at `@Plutoberth`.

 <!-- LICENSE -->
 ## License